ric2b/Vivaldi-browser/chromium/tools/metrics/histograms/README.md

 You can also easily emit any ratio as a linear histogram (for equally sized buckets).

-For such histograms, you should think carefully about _when_ the values are emitted.
-Normally, you should emit values periodically at a set time interval, such as every 5 minutes.
-Conversely, we strongly discourage emitting values based on event triggers.
-For example, we do not recommend recording a ratio at the end of a video playback.
+For such histograms, you want each value recorded to cover approximately the same span of time.
+This typically means emitting values periodically at a set time interval, such as every 5 minutes.
+We do not recommend recording a ratio at the end of a video playback, as lengths of videos vary greatly.

+It is okay to emit at the end of an animation sequence when what's being animated is fixed / known.
+In this case, each value will represent roughly the same span of time.

 Why?
-You typically cannot make decisions based on histograms whose values are recorded in response to an event, because such metrics can conflate heavy usage with light usage.
+You typically cannot make decisions based on histograms whose values are recorded in response to an event that varies in length, because such metrics can conflate heavy usage with light usage.
 It's easier to reason about metrics that route around this source of bias.

 Many developers have been bitten by this.
 For example, it was previously common to emit an actions-per-minute ratio whenever Chrome was backgrounded.